ADBC Driver Manager and Connection Profiles

 • Supported values: 1

-The version field specifies the profile format version.
+The profile_version field specifies the profile format version.
 Currently, only version 1 is supported.
 This will enable future changes while maintaining backward compatibility.

 driver